Dharmendra: Works in other languages

-In the starting of his film career he worked in the Bengali film Paari (1966) directed by Jagannath Chatterjee.
-The film also featured Dilip Kumar and Keshto Mukherjee in key roles.
+Punjabi

 He has periodically appeared in films in his native tongue of Punjabi, starring in Kankan De Ohle (1970), Do Sher (1974), Dukh Bhanjan Tera Naam (1974), Teri Meri Ik Jindri (1975), Putt Jattan De (1982) and Qurbani Jatt Di (1990).
 He returned to Punjabi cinema after a gap with the 2014 film Double Di Trouble.
+According to director Anil Sharma, Dharmendra often worked on Punjabi films late at night and did so without charging any fees, motivated purely by the desire to support small-time regional filmmakers and help struggling productions.
+Even after completing his mainstream Hindi film schedules, Dharmendra would dedicate hours to such projects, accepting the workload without payment to give those films a chance at success.

+Bengali

+At the start of his film career he worked in the Bengali film Paari (1966) directed by Jagannath Chatterjee.
+The film also featured Dilip Kumar and Keshto Mukherjee in key roles.

 Other works

 Political career

 Dharmendra served as a Member of the Indian Parliament (Lok Sabha) from Bharatiya Janata Party representing Bikaner in Rajasthan from 2004 to 2009.
 During his election campaign in 2004, he made an offensive remark that he should be elected dictator perpetuo to teach "basic etiquette that democracy requires" for which he was severely criticised.
 He rarely attended Parliament when the house was in session, preferring to spend time shooting movies or working at his farmhouse, for which he was also widely criticised.